Yes. I rebranded the blog. Again.

 Blogging During My Recent Past

-I believe that I kept this personal possessive perspective while I was living in France.
+I believe that I kept a guarded perspective while I was living in France.
 I shared my story of adapting to the culture and building a life abroad and going on beautiful weekend escapes and vacations and devouring French food and wine… All of the good things.

 Yet, in many ways, I didn’t allow myself to share too much until the experience was coming to a close.
 Don’t get me wrong, I shared a lot of content during my time in France— only it was carefully curated in a way that I didn’t want to expose myself.